zpliulab/GenNet/README.md

-# RegulationFM: A Foundation Model for Generating Gene Regulatory Networks from Single-Cell Multi-Omics Data #
+# GenNet generates topology-aware gene regulatory networks from single-cell multi-omics data #

-RegulationFM is a foundation model for accurate and interpretable Gene Regulatory Network reconstruction directly from single-cell multi-omics data.
+GenNet is a foundation model for accurate and interpretable Gene Regulatory Network reconstruction directly from single-cell multi-omics data.
 It integrates scRNA-seq, scATAC-seq, and other omics to learn joint representations, then uses a discrete diffusion generative module to generate GRNs at scale.

 > Abbreviations used:
 > GRN - Gene Regulatory Network